HugoMori/DaRocaEcommerce/README.md

 <p>Conforme é realizado a busca, podendo ser o nome de um produto ou categoria, o site
 nos mostrara os produtos que condizem com a pesquisa e os filtros que podem ser aplicados para refinar a busca.</p>
-<p>On the index page it is possible to read a little about the general purpose of the site
+<p>As the search is performed, which may be the name of a product or category, the site
-as well as know the categories of products that can be found and search for them.</p>
+will show us the products that match the search and the filters that can be competent to refine the search.</p>
 <img src="https://github.com/HugoMori/DaRocaEcommerce/blob/master/prints/pesquisa.png"/>
 <br>